 I charge £50 a session with some concessions available.

-I offer face to face counselling at New Road Psychotherapy.
+When it's safe to do so, I will resume face to face counselling at New Road Psychotherapy.
 The building is conveniently located in the centre of Brighton and the rooms are bright and welcoming.